Wooting 80HE Keyboard Review

 Dye-sub PBT (Cherry Profile) White (extra)

-Zinc Alloy*Black, White (currently unavailable.
+Zinc Alloy* Black, White (currently unavailable.
 See Build Quality for details)

 *The Zinc Alloy model also includes a carrying case.

 The Wooting 80HE is an analog gaming keyboard with a gasket mount design.
-Its Hall effect switches allow you to customize the behavior of individual switches with custom actuation and reset points as well as more advanced settings like mapping multiple actions to a single key or emulating gamepad controls with gradual input.
+Its Hall effect switches allow you to customize the behavior of individual switches with custom actuation and reset points, as well as more advanced settings like mapping multiple actions to a single key or emulating gamepad controls with gradual input.

 Altogether, this keyboard is a compelling choice for enthusiast gamers, offering outstanding build quality and robust but lightweight customization software.
 It makes some notable improvements over its predecessor, the Wooting 60HE, including support for 8000Hz polling, new case material options, additional acoustic dampening, updated switches, and new features like a customizable LED light bar.
-The 80HE delivers better performance than many other leading analog gaming keyboards, including the Keychron Q1 HE, the Razer Huntsman V3 Pro, and the NuPhy Field75 HE, which comes close but doesn't quite match the 80HE.
+The 80HE delivers better performance than many other leading adjustable magnetic gaming keyboards, including the Keychron Q1 HE, the Razer Huntsman V3 Pro, and the NuPhy Field75 HE, which comes close but doesn't quite match the 80HE.

 For more recommendations, see our picks for the best keyboards, the best gaming keyboards, and the best TKL keyboards.